ErikBjare/gptme/README.md

 poetry install  # or: pip install .
 ```

-🔑 [Get an API key from OpenAI](https://platform.openai.com/account/api-keys), and set it as an environment variable:
+🔑 [Get an API key from OpenAI](https://platform.openai.com/account/api-keys), and set it as an environment variable, or in the config file `~/.config/gptme/config.toml`:
 ```sh
 OPENAI_API_KEY=...
 ```